AirGuanZ/imgui-filebrowser/README.md

 *  When `ImGuiFileBrowserFlags_SelectDirectory` is enabled and no directory is selected, clicking `ok` will choose the current directory as selected result
 *  When `ImGuiFileBrowserFlags_MultipleSelection` is enabled, hold `Shift` or `Ctrl` to select more than one file
 *  When `ImGuiFileBrowserFlags_CreateNewDir` is enabled, click the top-right little button "+" to create a new directory
+*  When `ImGuiFileBrowserFlags_SelectDirectory` is not specified, use `double click` to choose a regular file as selected result.

 ## Note